superwebshare/super-web-share/README.txt

 = Will the floating share button and Inline content button on page and post will show upon non-supported browsers? =

 No, the floating share button and Inline content share button on pages and posts will be hidden automatically if the browser won't support Web Share API.
 If you have enabled the fallback within our settings, we show the fallback prompt with social share icons and copy link option.

+= Do you support WooCommerce product pages? =

+The Web Share plugin works on browsers like Chrome for Android, iOS Safari (from version 12.2), Samsung Internet for Android (version 9.2+), Edge for Android, Brave for Android, Opera for Android, Google Chrome 89 or later on Chrome OS and Windows and Safari 12 or later on macOS and iOS.
+Else our fallback prompt to output the share icons.

 = How do I report bugs and new feature suggestions? =